jackneer/jackneer.github.io/content/python-virtual-environment.md

 Slug: python-virtual-environment
 Authors: Jack

-In python development, virutal environment is very useful for seperating python running environment.
+In python development, virtual environment is very useful for multiple python running environment.
 For example different, different versions of python or packages can be applied in different virtual environment.
 As a result, developers can easily switch among python virtual environment in a single machine.
 Based on requirement, virtual environment can be rebuild by providing package requirements.
-Let me show you how to do it in python3.
+Let me show you how to do it in Python 3.

 ### Create Virtual Environment